Valley Board of Trustees: Submit a Nomination

 Q2: What is the role of a trustee on the VMC Board of Trustees?

 A: The board of trustees of a hospital is responsible for oversight of all aspects of a hospital’s operation—for example, establishing policy, maintaining quality patient care, providing for institutional management and planning, and ensuring compliance with the law.
 The board does not manage the hospital or deliver patient care.
 In carrying out these responsibilities, each of the trustees will have fiduciary duties and the duty to act in good faith, with reasonable care, in a manner believed to be in the best interests of VMC and its clinics, and not for personal benefit.
 Each trustee must discharge faithfully and honestly his or her duties and perform strictly and impartially to the best of his or her ability.

-Each trustee must comply with UW Medicine's Policy on Professional Conduct, the Ethics in Public Service Act, RCW Chapter 42.52 and RCW Chapter 42.20 and all other duties and obligations owed by a public officer under the laws of the state of Washington.
+Each trustee must sign a conflict-of-interest form, as well as comply with UW Medicine's Policy on Professional Conduct, the Ethics in Public Service Act, RCW Chapter 42.52 and RCW Chapter 42.20 and all other duties and obligations owed by a public officer under the laws of the state of Washington.

 Q3: What are desirable characteristics in a trustee?

 A: The role of a trustee of a hospital carries great responsibility.
 The Washington State Hospital Association provides governance resources to hospital members and their trustees and suggests the following desirable characteristics in a hospital trustee:

 - A commitment to the hospital and the community the hospital serves;